Sathwik-Krishtipati/CS535_Data-mining/README.md

 # Data-mining

+#### The following projects were in collaboration with Teresa Chu, Kaushal Thakar, Kishore Kumar Basam, Vikas Kiran Nadikuda for the CS 535 Data mining course

-Topic 2: Image Generation with Probabilistic Diffusion Models
+### TOPIC 2 : Image Generation with Probabilistic Diffusion Models

 Reference paper: